earthly/website/website/get-earthly.md

 </div>
 </p>

-For alternative installation options see the [installation page in the Earthly docs](https://docs.earthly.dev/installation).
+For alternative installation options see the [alternative installation page in the Earthly docs](https://docs.earthly.dev/docs/misc/alt-installation).
 To install Earthly from source, see the [contributing page in GitHub](https://github.com/earthly/earthly/blob/main/CONTRIBUTING.md).

 ## Verify installation